Dark Mode Light Mode

 This is especially handy when photographing the Sultan Qaboos Grand Mosque in Muscat because there are many bright reflections.

-Visiting the mosque
+Visiting the Sultan Qaboos mosque

 There are a few things to remember if you want to go to the Sultan Qaboos Mosque.
 When people aren’t praying between 8am and 11 am, people can tour the mosque but must dress modestly and take their shoes off before entering.
 But it’s actually nice to walk around on your socks!

 The best time to visit the mosque is early in the morning.
 It can get quite busy, especially the last 1,5 hours.
 Tour buses will be there, and it will be crowded.
-Also, for photography, the light is much better early in the morning when there is still some shade.
+Also, for photography, the light is much better early in the morning when there is still shade.

 Final Thoughts on The Sultan Qaboos Mosque